johnnygreeney/CardanoForTheMasses/Chapter-6-Plutus.md

 Plutus offers significant security benefits.
 It provides a simpler, more reliable method of demonstrating that your smart contracts are accurate and will not experience the issues that have plagued prior smart contract language designs.

 Plutus allows for a new integrated approach to smart contract and distributed application development that is easier and more secure than prior options.
 The same language is used for both on-chain and off-chain programming.
-You employ a common code base, which the Plutus toolchain divides into on-chain and off-chain code and packages for deployment.
+You employ a common code base, which the Plutus toolchain[^14] divides into on-chain and off-chain code and packages for deployment.
 Plutus also enables user-defined tokens (both fungible and non-fungible) natively, which needs much less code than Ethereum.

 A key differentiator of eUTXO, and Plutus, is its predictability, often referred to as determinism.
-At ScotFest, James Aman (CTO of Topl) coined the phrase:
+At ScotFest,[^15] James Aman (CTO of Topl) coined the phrase:

 >‘Not your output, not your outcome’ because if you want a thing to happen in the world, you need the output, the actual thing that goes into state, to reflect your desire… because those outputs then help you achieve your desired outcomes